bus710/edgex-on-raspberry-pi/README.md

 ## Prerequisites

-- A Ubuntu installed PC
+- An Ubuntu installed PC
-- A Raspberry Pi 4 (4G RAM version is recommended)
+- A Raspberry Pi 4 (4GB or 8GB RAM version is recommended)
 - A USB-C power adapter
 - A micro SD card and reader
 - An ethernet cable